Customer support automation: do's and don'ts

 When introducing automation into your customer support operations, it's better to start with simple automations that address straightforward tasks.

 Begin with automations that handle routine and repetitive tasks, such as recommending FAQ articles based on customer keywords or categorizing support tickets by priority.
+Begin with automations that handle routine and repetitive tasks, such as recommending FAQ articles based on customer keywords, tracking these keywords with a keyword tracker tool, or categorizing support tickets by priority.

 By starting small, you can gain initial insights into the performance and limitations of your automation tools.
 This also provides an opportunity to gather feedback from customers and support agents on the effectiveness of the automation.